sdondley/ClimateChangeChat/perl.md

 * I could take many guesses as to why
     * but would just me speculating
         * so no real point to it
-* Maybe this tutorial will help things along
+* Maybe this tutorial will help things along in some small way

 ## My relevant background
 * totally new to LSPs and nvim-lspconfig